-- Limit the size of the pathogen population from which you might be selecting resistant individuals, thereby limiting the potential number of resistant survivors.
-In English: Try to avoid using a material at high risk of resistance development as a "rescue" treatment if a severe disease outbreak occurs.
-Of course, you might wonder about the wisdom of maintaining the future utility of a fungicide for a business that might have no future itself if the disease isn't brought under control immediately, but at least stop to think whether there might be other acceptable fungicide options before taking this plunge.
-There often are. - Limit the reproduction of resistant individuals that have survived exposure to the at-risk fungicide.
+• Limit the size of the pathogen population from which you might be selecting resistant individuals, thereby limiting the potential number of resistant survivors.
+In English: Try to avoid using a material at significant risk of resistance development as a "rescue" treatment if a severe disease outbreak occurs.
+Of course, you might legitimately wonder about the wisdom of maintaining the future utility of a fungicide for a business that could have little future itself if a disease outbreak isn't brought under control immediately.
+But at least stop to think whether there might be other acceptable fungicide options before taking this plunge.
+There often are.

+• Limit the reproduction of resistant individuals that have been selected, i.e., survived exposure to the at-risk fungicide.
 That is, don't let them build up and spread the disease.
-This can be accomplished several ways: - (i) Utilize appropriate cultural practices to limit disease development (pathogen reproduction).
-This often isn't enough in and of itself, but it's always the first line of defense and more influential than many people give it credit for in terms of delaying resistance development. - (ii) Rotate at-risk fungicides with effective, unrelated materials.
-Of course, this is part and parcel of the previous recommendation to limit the total number of sprays of an at-risk fungicide, since by doing so you'll need to use something else unless you just quit spraying altogether (not recommended).
+This can be accomplished several ways:

+(i) Utilize appropriate cultural practices to limit disease development (pathogen reproduction).
+This usually won't do the trick all by itself, but it's always the first line of defense and more influential than many people realize in terms of delaying resistance development.

+(ii) Rotate at-risk fungicides with effective, unrelated materials.
+Of course, this is part and parcel of the previous recommendation to limit the total number of sprays of an at-risk fungicide, since by doing so you'll apply something else unless you just quit spraying altogether (not recommended).
 But there's a conceptual difference for those who care to think of it this way: limiting the total number of sprays of any one fungicide group reduces the number of "selection events" that favor the survival of individuals resistant to that mode of action, whereas application of the rotational partner limits the potential for any such survivors to reproduce.

 Within this context, a conservative (and safe) recommendation is never to apply products in the same Resistance Group twice in a row, i.e., always alternate with a different type of material.
 This minimizes the period of time during which resistant survivors might reproduce before you clobber them with something else.
 A more liberal approach would be not to apply them more than two times in a row before rotating.
-The greater the risk of resistance development (fungicide x disease combination), the more conservative you should be, especially once there's a history of using that group of products.
+The greater the risk of resistance development (fungicide x disease combination, as discussed above), the more conservative you should be, especially once that group of products has been used for awhile in the vineyard.

-- (iii) Apply at-risk materials in combination with another unrelated fungicide active against the target disease, either through tank mixing or use of a pre-packaged product containing two or more effective ingredients.
-Be aware that resistance management efforts dependent upon rotation and/or combination with unrelated fungicides can only be as effective as the companion materials themselves: a weak companion material or a product that provides a low use rate of the companion (unfortunately, a not-uncommon problem with prepackaged mixtures) will have a limited effect on slowing the reproduction of any resistant individuals that might survive exposure to the at-risk ingredient. - An additional strategy appropriate to fungicides subject to quantitative resistance (e.g., DMI materials) is to reduce the proportion of the pathogen population that is resistant to any given application of such materials.
-This can be done by increasing the activity of the application, either by increasing the rate of the product to a legal maximum or substituting a related fungicide that has a greater intrinsic activity.
+(iii) Apply at-risk materials in combination with another unrelated fungicide that's active against the target disease, either through tank mixing or use of a pre-packaged product containing two or more effective ingredients.
+Remember that resistance management efforts dependent upon rotation and/or combination with unrelated fungicides can only be as effective as the companion materials themselves: a weak companion material or a product that provides a low rate of the companion (unfortunately, a common problem with prepackaged mixtures) will have a limited effect on slowing the reproduction of resistant individuals that survive exposure to the at-risk ingredient.

+• An additional strategy appropriate to fungicides subject to quantitative resistance (e.g., DMI materials) is to reduce the proportion of the pathogen population that is resistant to any given application of such fungicides.
+This can be done by increasing the activity of the application, either by increasing the rate of the product to a legal maximum or substituting a related fungicide that has a greater intrinsic activity (1 oz of fungicide A provides more control than 1 oz of fungicide B).